whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-30-Glossybox-Subscription-Box-July-2016-Review-Coupon.md

 **What's in the box:** Receive a selection of five beauty products that include trendy, high-end and emerging brands in both deluxe travel sizes and full size, housed in a pretty pink reusable keepsake box.

-**Coupon:** Use coupon code **COOLOFF** to get two FREE Bonus boxes when you subscribe to GLOSSYBOX! *Offer valid through July 31st, 2016; 11:59 pm ET.
+**Coupon:** Use coupon code [COOLOFF](glossybox.evyy.net/c/164125/266055/4265){:target="_blank"} to get two FREE Bonus boxes when you subscribe to GLOSSYBOX! *Offer valid through July 31st, 2016; 11:59 pm ET.
 New subscribers only.

 <br>

 Glossybox is one of those subscription boxes that sends out beauty products such as skincare and makeup.
-It's different than some beauty subscriptions out there in that the sizes include full sizes - not all, but sometimes quite a few.
+It's different than some beauty subscriptions out there in that the sizes include full sizes - not all, but quite a few.

 <br>